adamkurth/reborn_dev/doc/source/geometry.rst

     Schematic of a Pixel-Array Detector.

-The :any:`PADGeometry` class contains the data and methods needed to deal with "pixel-array detectors" (PADs).
+The :class:`PADGeometry <bornagain.detector.PADGeometry>` class contains the data and methods needed to deal with "pixel-array detectors" (PADs).
 This detector is like a CCD and is assumed to consist of an orthogonal 2D grid of pixels.
 The 2D grid is described by the following vectors: